Filters Filters — Do I Need a Pool Filter? Essential Guide for Pool Owners

 Legal Compliance

 Most local health departments and building codes require pools to have functioning filtration systems.
-Commercial pools universally require filtration, and residential pools in many areas must meet specific turnover rates (typically 6-8 hours for the entire pool volume).
+Commercial pools universally require filtration.
+For residential pools there is no universal turnover requirement — run the pump long enough to keep the water clean and your chemicals distributed.
 Operating without proper filtration can result in fines and insurance issues.

 Chemical Efficiency

 Filters dramatically improve your sanitizer's effectiveness.
 When debris and organic matter accumulate, they consume chlorine through oxidation, creating chloramines that cause that harsh "chlorine smell" and eye irritation.
-Clean, filtered water requires less chlorine to maintain proper free chlorine (FC) levels, saving money and reducing chemical harshness.
+Clean, filtered water requires less chlorine to maintain proper free chlorine (FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need →) levels, saving money and reducing chemical harshness.

 What Happens Without a Filter